Stochastic calculus

 X=X0+g(t)dtX0+ΔX=X0+g(t)Δt.

 So far, so good.
 But, what if ΔX(t) does not correspond to a fixed list of values but, instead, to a random list?
+What if we have some noise when obtaining the data for the increments?

 For example, suppose that the contents of the list are generated by multiplying a certain quantity H times a random number from a Gaussian.
 This is usually represented as H(t)ΔW, where W stands for Wiener process.
 We enter into the realm of stochastic calculus.
 Indeed, the reconstruction of a function from this noisy derivative could be done in several different ways, for example, Itô integral,